suraj-mohapatra/pac-man/README.md

 serve with any http server

 Game Mods
 initial life is set to 7 and it never decreases

+How did I do this?

+No big deal.
+Launched https://www.google.com/logos/2010/pacman10-i.html

+copied all the resources, placed them in the right directory structure.